IncognitoQuack/File-sharing/README.md

-# Z File Sharing (Modified)
+# Z File Sharing

 ## Overview
-Z File Sharing (Modified) is a lightweight web application designed to facilitate secure and efficient file sharing between users.
+Z File Sharing is a lightweight web application designed to facilitate secure and efficient file sharing between users.
 The application is built using Node.js for the backend and provides a clean and intuitive front-end interface using HTML, CSS, and JavaScript.

 ## Features
 - **Real-time File Sharing**: Allows users to share files in real-time with minimal setup.